pablomc88/COREM/README.md

 Martínez-Cañada, P., Morillas, C., Pino, B., Ros, E., Pelayo, F. A Computational Framework for Realistic Retina Modeling.
 In International Journal of Neural Systems.
 Accepted for publication.

 COREM is licensed under GNU General Public License.
 See [LICENSE](LICENSE) for more information.
+Some components of the source code are also licensed under CeCILL-C.